 Mecha-Jaraxxus

 Mecha-Jaraxxus is pretty good because you can get those extra juicy keywords on your demons that more often than not lack.
-Reborn is not bad, Taunt is pretty useless, Windfury is so-so, but the most important magnetization that you can get is the Divine Shield (Shield of the Legion) one which is new in Season 9.
-This essentially makes Mecha-Jaraxxus a very valuable demon because you can in theory get Divine Shields on all your demons.
+Reborn is not bad, Taunt is pretty useless, Windfury is so-so, but the most important magnetization that you can get is the Divine Shield (Shield of the Legion).
+This essentially makes Mecha-Jaraxxus a very valuable demon because you can, in theory, get Divine Shields on all your demons.

 Tier 7 Demon Minion